Volume geodesic distortion and Ricci curvature for Hamiltonian dynamics: Abstract

 \section{Abstract}

 We study the variation of a smooth volume form along extremals of a variational problem with nonholonomic constraints and an action-like Lagrangian.
-We introduce a new invariant describing the interaction of the volume with the dynamics and we study its basic properties.
-We then show how this invariant, together with curvature-like invariants of the dynamics introduced in \cite{curvature}, appear in the expansion of the volume at regular points of the exponential map.
-This generalizes the well-known expansion of the Riemannian volume in terms of Ricci curvature to a wide class of geometric structures, including all sub-Riemannian manifolds.
+We introduce a new invariant, called volume geodesic derivative, describing the interaction of the volume with the dynamics and we study its basic properties.
+We then show how this invariant, together with curvature-like invariants of the dynamics introduced in \cite{curvature}, appear in the asymptotic expansion of the volume.
+This generalizes the well-known expansion of the Riemannian volume in terms of Ricci curvature to a wide class of Hamiltonian flows, including all sub-Riemannian geodesic flows.